 Hyundai Motor America

-- In compliance with California Governor Gavin Newsom’s “Safer at Home” order, the Hyundai National Headquarters building in Fountain Valley, CA is closed
+- All employees worked from home in compliance with California Governor Gavin Newsom’s “Safer at Home” order.
+The Hyundai National Headquarters building in Fountain Valley was closed.

 - Suspended all travel

-- Providing all full-time employees up to 10 extra days of paid time off for those directly impacted by the coronavirus
+- Provided all full-time employees up to 10 extra days of paid time off for those directly impacted by the coronavirus

-- Offering short term vehicle leases for employees with college students who can benefit from temporary transportation while they are home during school closures
+- Offered short term vehicle leases for employees with college students who could benefit from temporary transportation while they are home during school closures